apache/spark/docs/apache-airflow/concepts/scheduler.rst

   this, so this should be set to match the same period as your statsd roll-up period.

-- :ref:`config:scheduler__clean_tis_without_dagrun_interval`

-  How often should each scheduler run a check to "clean up" TaskInstance rows that are found to no longer have a matching DagRun row.

-  In normal operation the scheduler won't do this, it is only possible to do this by deleting rows via the UI, or directly in the DB.
-You can set this lower if this check is not important to you -- tasks will be left in what ever state they are until the cleanup happens, at which point they will be set to failed.

 - :ref:`config:scheduler__orphaned_tasks_check_interval`

   How often (in seconds) should the scheduler check for orphaned tasks or dead